Home » Sports » What Is Futsal? Professional Rules, Positions, & Court Size (2026)

 Aim of Futsal

-1. Origin of Futsal
+1. History of Futsal

 In Spain it comes from fútbol sala , and in Portugal it comes from futebol de salão.
 Both mean “Indoor Football.”
+Futsal was developed during the 1930s by Uruguayan teacher Juan Carlos Ceriani in Montevideo.
+He created the game so that football could be played indoors on basketball courts.

 2. Governing Bodies

-3. Rules of Futsal
+3. Rules of Futsal (FIFA)

 An organized collection of individual regulations makes up each of the 17 laws.
 In the following, we explain a few rules.